utsmok/easy_access_sheets/README.md

 Besides the .xlsx files, the script will also create a .duckdb file in the same folder with all the data, which can be used to produce other data exports or visualizations.

-## Dependencies
-- duckdb
-- fastexcel
-- polars
-- pyarrow
-- rich
-- xlsxwriter

 ## Install / Usage

-I suggest using (uv)[https://github.com/astral-sh/uv] to manage your python install, dependencies, and virtual environments.
+I suggest using [uv](https://github.com/astral-sh/uv) to manage your python install, dependencies, and virtual environments.
 It's quick, easy, and works on all platforms.
 It's great!

 Installation is easy.
 Pick the one that fits your platform: